 "For the word of the Lord is truth, and whatsoever is truth is light..."

-Directory of Famous Mormon People
+Biographies of Mormon People

-Church and National Leaders
+Church Leaders

 • Richard Ballantyne (1817-1898) was a native of Scotland, where he taught Sunday School in the Presbyterian Church.
 He began Sunday Sabbath instruction for LDS children in his Salt Lake City home in 1849.
 He later organized Sunday Schools in other communities where he lived.
 His success inspired a church wide movement."